Kernix13/pre-code-formatter/README.md

 ### Notes by Language

-NOTE: All languages use the same color for anything in single quotes, double quotes, and backticks.
+**NOTE**: All languages use the same color for anything in single quotes, double quotes, and backticks.

 **HTML**: All good!